Patented r-CBG Technology · NSF STTR-Backed

 NSF I-Corps · Fall Cohort II

-Tau Optics completes I-Corps with 100+ customer interviews, identifies fentanyl detection as beachhead
+Tau Optics completes NSF I-Corps program with 100+ customer discovery interviews

 2025